hedawils/FBCseq/README.md

 install_github("hedawils/FBCseq")
 ```

 Reads should span the HCDR3 in a reverse orientation, starting from CH1 or constant sequence immediately downstream of VH domain.
 Repository includes function for primer design to enable around the horn PCR-based recovery of single clones.

-Published raw FASTQ files can be downloaded here: XXXXXX
+Published raw FASTQ files from publication can be downloaded here: XXXXXX

 Pipeline for differential HCDR3 analysis and primer design:

 ```
 ## navigate to folder where files are located

+## initiate differential abundance analysis
 H929_results <- differential_HCDR3(c("314_1_1.fastq", "314_2_1.fastq", "314_3_1.fastq"), c("314_7_1.fastq", "314_8_1.fastq", "314_9_1.fastq"), primer = "GCCCTTGGTGGAGGC")

 ## generate volcano plot